Reltroner/reltroner-studio/content/events/root-of-reltroner.md

 Then came **the fall**:

-- IPK destroyed
+- GPA Degree destroyed
 - Dropped out of university
 - Lost 95% of trading capital
-- Shame, fear, nihilism
+- Shame, fear, nihilism, Isolated, Confusion
-- Felt permanently broken
+- Felt permanently broken and felt unknown future
+- Ever planned **suicide**

 This was not a failure.
 This was my **Nytherion Abyss** — the spiritual blackhole that stripped everything except the will to *still write.*